2X MATCH: 3X Match Today, your gift is TRIPLED for 3X the impact on lifesaving research.

 Impact

 Despite the availability of numerous new treatments for breast cancer, many patients experience clinical recurrence, caused by acquired or innate resistance of their cancer to treatment.
-Dr. Swarbrick’s work aims to identify patients at high risk of recurrence and discover the cellular mechanisms responsible for drug response versus resistance.
+Dr. Swarbrick’s work aims to identify patients at high risk of recurrence and discover the cellular mechanisms responsible for drug resistance.

 What’s next